MisterDA/love-release/README.md

       Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.

 #### DEBIAN
+`--description`      Set the description of your project.
-`--version`          Set the version of your package.
+`--homepage`         Set the homepage of your project.
+`--maintainer-email` Set the maintainer’s email.
 `--maintainer-name`  Set the maintainer’s name.
 The company name is used by default.
-`--maintainer-email` Set the maintainer’s email.
-`--homepage`         Set the homepage of your project.
-`--description`      Set the description of your project.
 `--package-name`     Set the name of the package and the command that will be used to launch your game.
                      By default, it is the name of your project converted to lowercase, with eventual spaces replaced by dashes.
+`--version`          Set the version of your package.

+#### OTHERS
+`--refresh`   Refresh the cache located in `~/.cache/love-release`.
+              One can replace the Love files there.
+`--debug`     Dump the scripts variables without making releases.

 #### ICONS
-A note on icons:
+The script doesn’t yet handle the process of creating icons, but if provided it can use them.

 - if you want to create MacOS icons (.icns), and you are
   - running MacOS, then check [iconutil](https://developer.apple.com/library/mac/documentation/userexperience/conceptual/applehiguidelines/IconsImages/IconsImages.html).
   - running GNU/Linux, then check [libicns](http://icns.sourceforge.net/).
 - if you want to create Windows icons (.ico), you can
   - use [icoutils](http://www.nongnu.org/icoutils/) to create the icon,
   - then [Wine](http://www.winehq.org/) and [Resource Hacker](http://www.angusj.com/resourcehacker/) to set the icon.

-The script doesn’t yet handle the process of creating icons, but if provided it can use them, assuming Wine and Resource Hacker are installed.
+    This last step can be automatically done, assuming Wine and Resource Hacker are installed.

-#### OTHERS
-`--refresh`   Refresh the cache located in `~/.cache/love-release`.
-One can replace the Love files there.
-`--debug`     Dump the scripts variables without making releases.
+If you want to add icons in the debian package, open it and put the icons in `/usr/share/icons/hicolor/YYxYY/apps/`, where YY is the width of the icon.
+You also have to edit  the  line  `Icon=love`  in `/usr/share/applications/yourgame.desktop`  to  match  the  icon's  name.
+See [developer.gnome.org](https://developer.gnome.org/integration-guide/stable/basic-integration.html.en) for more informations.

 ### SEE ALSO
 [https://www.love2d.org](https://www.love2d.org)